Shortcuts

 Below are links to guides explaining the things you’ll need to know about buying real estate in the south of France.
 Get ready, as this guide is long, but concise, and very informative.

-Our Guides to Buying Real Estate in France:
+Our Guides to Buying Real Estate in France

-When you’re ready to look for a property, make sure to read our complete guide to buying real estate in France.
+When you’re ready to look for a property, make sure to read our guides to buying real estate in France.
 These guides explain how to estimate a property’s real value, how to get the best price and avoid over-pricing, what to look out for, how to avoid getting scammed, and more.

 First, in order to understand the real estate market in France, you must understand how m² pricing is a giant scam.
 Then, you can move on to the other guides: